 My aim as a psychotherapist is to help the person I am relating to to feel safe and be able, gradually and with guidance, to come in contact as deep as it is possible with their own truths and stories.

-I encourage this contact to be emotionally and physically (i.e. “where do you feel sad/scared/in pain/guilty/ashamed in your body right now?”, “is it possible for us to sit with it, together?”, “how does sitting with it feel?”, “what is happening next, what do you observe?”).
+I encourage and support sustaining the client's emotional and physical contact with their state (i.e. “where do you feel sad/scared/in pain/guilty/ashamed in your body right now?”, “is it possible for us to sit with it, together?”, “how does sitting with it feel?”, “what is happening next, what do you observe?”), as by holding it together any feeling can begin to be tolerated, "little step by little step", to quote Dr. Diana Fosha, one of my favourite teachers.
 By “being with” our feelings, they naturally clarify.
 As they clarify, they change.
 As they change, we see options.
-We no longer feel stuck.
+We no longer feel stuck!

-When I give a massage, my purpose goes beyond physical relaxation.
-I want to offer my clients a space where they can also free themselves from mind chatter.
-This means less thinking, more feeling.
-In order to facilitate this, I myself become very present and do not allow, as much as I am able, for anything internal or external to interrupt my focus on my client.
+When I used to give massages, my purpose went beyond physical relaxation.
+I wanted to offer my clients a space where they could also free themselves from the chattering mind.
+In order to facilitate this, I myself became very present and did not allow, to the extent of my abilities for anything internal or external to interrupt my focus on my client.
 In Sri Ramana Maharsi’s words, “your hands may do the work but your mind can remain still”.